 Savings account is the most commonly used instrument when it comes to saving excess money.
 This is mainly due to its ease of liquidating funds and even providing a modest interest.
 Unlike fixed deposit (FD), only banks are liable to provide savings accounts, and no NBFC can provide a savings account.
 Nowadays, FD has become more popular when it comes to parking your surplus funds.
 It is due to its higher interest rates and easy withdrawal of your funds during emergencies.

-1. FD and Savings Account
+1. FD vs Savings Account

 2. Returns on each

-Many private sectors and nationalised banks offering savings account provide interest earnings of 3-5% p.a.*.
+Many private sectors and nationalised banks offering savings account provide interest earnings of up to 3-5% p.a.*.
 Apart from these, savings account offers hassle-free withdrawal of funds during emergencies.
 The interest earnings here can help achieve your short-term financial goals.
 For instance, Mr. Abhishek maintains a fund of Rs.
 1 lakh in his savings account.
-Consider interest payable on the savings account to be 4% p.a.*.
+Consider interest payable on the savings account to be up to 4% p.a.*.
 You can calculate monthly interest as:

 Monthly interest = (Daily balance*No. of days*(Interest Rate/100))/Day in year